GOOTAKUゴオタク

 • Style modifier at the end

-The Character Sheet Method
+The Character Sheet Method (The Consistency Lock)

 For consistency across panels, build a character sheet prompt block once and reuse it everywhere.
+This reusable block is your consistency lock — the single most important trick for keeping a character looking like themselves across an entire chapter.

 Character: Yuki